-Negan's New Plan On 'The Walking Dead' Could Be Really Bad For The Hilltop
+Negan Has A New Plan On 'The Walking Dead' & It Could Be A Game Changer

 AMC's The Walking Dead just took a major turn in the narrative of this season.
 In the final few minutes of Season 8 Episode 11, leader of the Saviors, Negan, announced to his crew that they would be using a completely new tactic in their plot against Rick, the survivors of Alexandria, and the Hilltop.
 As it turns out, it looks like there is a second way that a person can be infected by the zombies.
 And Negan's new plan on The Walking Dead is using this information to his advantage — and the Hilltop crew should be very, very worried.